Duong465fds/myWedN09/README.md

 + Review user stories of Sprint on 22 August 2025

   OK
 # The 2nd Sprint Task:
 ## User Story 1:
-The goal was to understand the foundational syntax of PHP and its usage in writing dynamic and efficient PHP code.

 Key Points Covered:

 PHP Tags: PHP code is enclosed within tags, and = ?> for short echo syntax.